wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/authentication-user-management/includes/1-introduction.md

 ## Administrator as portal user

-Portal users are not defined when Power Apps portals is provisioned.
+Portal users aren't defined when Power Apps portals is provisioned.
 You, the person who provisioned the portal, already have access to Dataverse as a system administrator.
 It's common practice to ensure that you can access the portal as an *external* user as well.

 - Sign in to the portal by using Azure AD authentication.
 If **Open Registration** is enabled (and it is by default), a contact row will be created as required.